 Myeloproliferative neoplasms (MPNs) are rare, potentially life-threatening blood cancers that happen when your bone marrow makes too many blood cells.
 Blood cells include red blood cells, white blood cells and platelets.
 They’re made in the spongy tissue inside of your bones.
 With a myeloproliferative neoplasm, something goes wrong in the blood cell production process.

 Myeloproliferative (pronounced “MY-eh-loh-proh-LIH-feh-ruh-tiv) neoplasms develop very slowly, so people may have them for years before noticing symptoms.
 Myeloproliferative neoplasms are also called chronic myeloproliferative neoplasms or myeloproliferative disorders.
 Chronic means that a condition is long-term.
 Rarely, a myeloproliferative neoplasm may turn into a more serious disease.

-Healthcare providers can’t cure myeloproliferative neoplasms.
-But they do have treatments that ease symptoms and reduce the risk of a myeloproliferative neoplasm developing into a more serious disease.
+There are treatments that ease symptoms and reduce the risk of a myeloproliferative neoplasm developing into a more serious disease.

 Depending on the type of myeloproliferative neoplasm, your bone marrow may make too many red blood cells, white blood cells, platelets or a combination of cell types.
 The cells often behave differently from healthy blood cells.